Green Address Bar

-- Spoofing - When false information is given to you to look like something else (ex: caller ID looks like a contact other than who it actually is or a link that directs you somewhere other than intended).
+- Spoofing - When false information is given to you to look like something else (ex: caller ID looks like a contact other than who it is or a link that directs you somewhere other than intended).

 - Vishing - Scammers take on a false identity on the telephone in an attempt to scam the user into surrendering private information that will be used for identity theft.

-ATM skimmers are essentially card readers that grab the data off the card's magnetic stripe.
+ATM skimmers are essentially card readers that grab the data off of the card's magnetic stripe.
 These skimmers are attached to the real ATMs so criminals can gather data from cards used at that terminal.
 Most ATM skimmers are small and fit over the existing card reader.
-Many times a hidden camera is also placed somewhere in the vicinity with a view of the number pad in order to record PINs.
+Many times a hidden camera is also placed somewhere in the vicinity with a view of the number pad to record PINs.
 To protect yourself from ATM Skimming you should: